 Of course, this does come with a specific limitations.

 You see, when you have a desktop or mobile app for streaming, a Firefox extension wouldn't be able to unblock that and you would need to use the fully fledged VPN app.

 If you're looking for a Firefox VPN extension or Firefox VPN plugin and you're confused then don't worry, you're not alone.

-With hundreds of VPN companies out there and not all offering Firefox VPN extensions it can be difficult to know where to start.
+With hundreds of VPN companies out there and not all offering Firefox VPN extensions, it can be challenging to know where to start.

-Without question my favourite Firefox VPN extension right now is ExpressVPN.
-I like the simplicity of their Firefox VPN add-on plus you get the added bonus of a no-log proven service and all the other benefits that come with it.
+Without question, my favourite Firefox VPN extension right now is ExpressVPN.
+I like the simplicity of their Firefox VPN add-on plus you get the bonus of a proven no-log service and all the other benefits that come with it.

-If you don't like the sound of ExpressVPN then you've got 4 other good options to choose from.
-Don't stress too much over it, the 5 listed above are all good choices, just select one and enjoy the protection they offer.
+If you don't like the sound of ExpressVPN, then you've got six other good options to choose from.
+Don't stress too much over it, the seven listed above are all good choices, and have money back guarantees.